harrisbienn/dynamic_grid/README.md

 # DynamicGridGeneration
-NAME:           backpackgrid.py

 COMPATIBILITY:  Python 3.10

-DESCRIPTION:    This program creates a regularly spaced grid of points from x,y points for the lower left hand and upper right hand corners of a rectangular domain at a user specified grid resolution.
+DESCRIPTION:    This repo contains scripts that help create a regularly spaced grid of points from x,y points for the lower left hand and upper right hand corners of a rectangular domain at a user specified grid resolution.
 Outputs as nparray and plaintext.

 TO RUN: